-JSSA sponsors a defined-contribution pension plan that covers all employees who are 21 years of age or older.
-Employees who are expected to work 1,000 hours or more are eligible to receive the employer contributions after three months of service.
-Employees who are not expected to work 1,000 hours or more in their first year of employment are eligible to make elective deferral contributions on the first day of the month on or after they become an employee.
-Employees hired on a per diem basis by the employer are not eligible to participate in the Plan.
-Employees must be an active employee on the last day of the Plan year to receive any employer contributions.
+JSSA sponsors a defined-contribution pension plan that covers all employees.
+Prior to July 1, 2019, active employees of JSSA and Premier Homecare who were 21 years of age or older, regardless of expected work hours, were eligible to make elective deferral contributions on the first day of the month on or after they become an employee.
+All participating employees were eligible to receive employer contributions as long as they were an active employee on the last day of the plan year.
+Effective July 1, 2019, several amendments were made to the plan.
+Employees no longer need to be an active employee on the last day of the plan year.
+The minimum age for plan eligibility was removed.
+Employees will earn a vested year of service upon completing 750 hours of service during the vesting computation period.
 The employer may choose to make discretionary contributions and/or matching contributions each Plan year.
+JSSA contributed \$260,055 to the plan for the year ended June 30, 2020.
 JSSA did not make any employer contributions for the year ended June 30, 2019.

-Note 8 - Deferred compensation plans
+Note 7 - Deferred compensation plans

-JSSA has a 457b plan and a 457f plan covering select members of management.
-The 457b plan allows for employee deferrals and employer contributions as allowed under the Internal Revenue Code.
+JSSA has a 457(b) plan and a 457(f) plan covering select members of management.
+The 457(b) plan allows for employee deferrals and employer contributions as allowed under the Internal Revenue Code.
 Both employee and employer contributions are immediately vested.
-The 457f plan does not allow employee deferrals, but does provide for employer discretionary contributions.
+The 457(f) plan does not allow employee deferrals, but does provide for employer discretionary contributions.
 Employer contributions vest with the employee based on the date specified by JSSA.
-Employer contributions totaled \$74,449 for the year ended June 30, 2019.
-Deferred compensation assets and the related liabilities for the plans as of June 30, 2019 totaled \$635,110 as shown on the consolidated statement of financial position.
+Employer contributions totaled \$47,301 and \$74,449 for the years ended June 30, 2020 and 2019, respectively.
+Deferred compensation assets and the related liabilities for the plans as of June 30, 2020 and 2019 totaled \$648,728 and \$635,110, respectively, as shown on the consolidated statements of financial position.

-Note 9 - Commitments and contingencies
+Note 8 - Commitments and contingencies